+Fourth Semester DFT 170

-Fourth Semester DFT 170 DFT 257 DFT 245 MAN 110 Humanities and Fine Arts Elective Technical Elective
+DFT 170 DFT 257 DFT 245 MAN 110 Humanities and Fine Arts Elective Technical Elective

-Drafting majors must complete DFT 150 and ETR 001 before taking DFT 154.
+\\Drafting majors must complete DFT 150 and any ETR course 100 or higher before taking DFT 154.

 Drama

 The drama program, leading to an associate of arts degree, prepares students for transfer to a four-year college, leading to a bachelor of arts in drama production, drama education, or drama theory.
 This program provides extensive experience and training in performing and all other areas of drama production.